Myanmar forces arrest comedian, break up doctors' protest - WTMJ

 The comedian Zarganar was taken from his home in Yangon by police and soldiers who arrived in two army vehicles, fellow comedian Ngepyawkyaw said on his own Facebook page.
 Zarganar, 60, is a sharp-tongued satirist who has been in and out of prison since he was active in a failed 1988 popular uprising against a previous military dictatorship.
 He is also well known for his social work, especially arranging assistance for victims of Cyclone Nargis in 2008.

-In the past week, the junta has issued arrest warrants for at least 60 people active in the fields of literature, film, theater arts, music and journalism on charges of spreading information that undermines the stability of the country and the rule of law.
+In the past week, the junta has issued arrest warrants for about 100 people active in the fields of literature, film, theater arts, music and journalism on charges of spreading information that undermines the stability of the country and the rule of law.
 It was not immediately clear what Zarganar, whose real name is Maung Thura, has been charged with.

 Many ordinary protesters and activists are also being arrested every day, according to numerous reports on social media.